tiaplagata/capstone-project/README.md

 # Model Analysis

 My final model is a Multinomial Naive Bayes classifier, which can predict a destination with 81% accuracy and an 82% F1 score.
+The text data put into this model is not lemmatized, but is lowercased with stopwords removed and city names removed.

 ### Model Fit & Score